Davphla/gno-tutorial/README.md

-# gno-tutorial
+# Gno.land tutorial

 ![Gnoland](images/gnoland-logo.png)

 Welcome to Gno.land tutorial ! :ninja:

-This github has the sources of every contents used on the youtube series of Samourai World.
+Sources of every contents used on the youtube series of Samourai World are available here, containing learning resources and exercises !

-Each episode's folder contains resources, exercises and slides.
-And of course their linked video ;)
+And of course all the linked videos ;)

 ```
 ├── README.md